algorandfoundation/algokit-cli/scripts/chocolatey/algokit/README.md

 1. Ensure wheel file is built `poetry build` (make sure there's only a single file in _dist_ directory)
 2. Set version field in _algokit.nuspec_
+   > __Note__
-   - NOTE: versions with a pre-release suffix such as 1.2.3-beta are automaticaly designated as pre-release packages by chocolatey
+   > Versions with a pre-release suffix such as 1.2.3-beta are automatically designated as pre-release packages by chocolatey
 3. `cd .\scripts\chocolatey\algokit`
 4. `choco pack`
 5. `choco apikey --api-key [API_KEY_HERE] -source https://push.chocolatey.org/`